 A while back I did briefly own both AOR variants of these early Patagonia combats that accept Crye’s combat knee pads, so I snapped a snap for posterity’s sake.
-They have been manufactured in Multicam as well as the patterns shown here, the Multicam versions are even rarer than the AOR patterns as far as I can tell.
+These were manufactured in Multicam as well as the patterns shown here, but the Multicam versions are even rarer than the AOR patterns as far as I can tell.

 The AOR2s were some of the very first AOR kit I ever purchased (if not the very first) in either colourway and they had definitely seen some use when I got them, but an interesting start to the collection on that side of things and something different to the NC and G3 lines.
 I decided to sell them on in the end as I wasn’t personally super happy with the condition, which is very much an exception to my own rule when I find something uncommon in my size, but I’m confident I’ll find another pair to replace them eventually.
 For now I still have the old style AOR1s and the first gen combat shirt that matches them, so I’m happy with that.